Renovate a home

 From years of neglect and vacancy, many properties the Land Bank becomes the owner of are a sore sight.
 Many thanks to those willing to take on a fixer-upper.
 Our team will help you through.

-Purchasing and renovating a Land Bank property is similar to traditional home buying.
-With the Land Bank, we'll need a few extra pieces of information from you.
-We'll walk you through the process, keeping it simple and as easy as can be.
+Purchasing and renovating a Land Bank property is a unique way to make a difference in our neighborhoods.
+If you are interested, we will walk you through the process, keeping it simple and as easy as can be.

 Our commercial property process is different, so look here if you want to learn more about buying and renovating a business property.

-Explore the options on our properties page.
+Explore the inventory on our Properties page.
 Land Bank properties are also listed on the real estate multiple listing service (MLS).
-First, you'll contact the listing agent or your own agent to see the property.
+First, you'll contact the listing broker or your own agent to see the property.
 On the walk through, you'll need to determine what type of renovation work is necessary.
 You may need to bring a contractor along.

-When ready, our listing agent can help you submit the Contract to Purchase and Renovate A Home.
+When ready, our broker will give you our Contract to Purchase and Renovate A Home.
 The offer needs to include the following details: